 Larry Sauter is an ordained minister in the Assemblies of God with a BS in business education from Illinois State University and a MA in special education from Western Michigan University.
-He has worked as a houseparent at Glenwood School for Boys in Glenwood, IL; director of residential treatment at Guardian Angel Home, Joliet, IL; college administrator for the University of Saint Frances in Joliet, IL; Minister of Christian Education and Children's Pastor in Elgin, IL; and Executive Pastor at First Assembly of God in Normal, IL.
+He has worked as a houseparent at Glenwood School for Boys in Glenwood, IL; director of residential treatment at Guardian Angel Home, Joliet, IL; college administrator for the University of Saint Frances in Joliet, IL; Minister of Christian Education and Children's Pastor in Elgin, IL; and Executive Pastor at First Assembly of God in Normal, IL, and Care Pastor at New Life Covenant Church Elgin and Principal at Highland Christian Academy.
+Both are in Elgin, IL.
 He and his wife, Penny, spent 10 years serving as Assemblies of God missionaries to people with disabilities.
 They have a passion for God and for serving those overlooked by society.
-Larry is currently the Care Pastor at New Life Covenant Church Elgin and Principal at Highland Christian Academy.
-Both are in Elgin, IL.
+Larry has recently retired from church based ministry.
+Larry, and his wife Penny, join the ministry team in South Africa for 6 months a year.

 Larry's first trip to South Africa was in 1996 when he visited Jackson's Ridge Children's Ministry Training Centre to do building projects so there could be kids camps on the grounds.
 He has been back several times with teams of children's pastors or church groups to do a variety of building projects, kids camps and to do training for adults to work with the children of South Africa.